deeplearning4j/deeplearning4j/spark-gpus.md

 # Running Deep Learning on Distributed GPUs With Spark

-Deeplearning4j trains neural nets on distributed GPUs using Spark and CuDNN.
+Deeplearning4j trains deep neural networks on distributed GPUs using Spark and CuDNN.

 This post is a simple introduction to each of those technologies.
 It looks at each individually, and shows how Deeplearning4j pulls them together in an image processing example.